Welcome to Barn Owl Class!

 In the Reception Class the children are assessed in the following 7 main areas of learning:

 These areas of learning will be explained in detail to you at the 'New Parents' meeting in the Summer term prior to your child starting.
 In the Autumn term you shall also be invited to attend our Curriculum Evening where we will explore the different areas and what it shall look like for your child.
-However, if you have any questions as the year progresses please do not hesitate to contact Miss Nelson.
+However, if you have any questions as the year progresses please do not hesitate to contact Miss Gerrard.
 The children have learning journals which will be presented to you at the end of the year which documents their learning in each of these areas.

 Partnership with Parents

 We understand that starting school can be a very exciting but also a daunting time for both parents and children, and we try to do everything we can to make the transition into school as smooth and enjoyable as possible.
 Our transition days in the Summer term and our meetings in September aim to establish a close partnership, which continues throughout the year.
-We have parents’ evenings each term and there is also the opportunity to make an appointment to see Miss Nelson after school.
+We have parents’ evenings each term and there is also the opportunity to make an appointment to see Miss Gerrard after school.

 A 'New Parents Meeting' in the Summer term, prior to your child starting, and our Curriculum Evening Presentation in September also ensure that we are all striving to achieve the absolute best we can for your child.